SimpleSwiftUI/your-first-web3-dapp/README.md

 To install the dependencies needed for your project, return to the Terminal window.
 ```
-# Ensure your Terminal is focused on the directory that contains 'package.json'.
-# You can check the content of the current directory with the "ls" command.
-# You may need to enter "cd your-first-web3-dapp" to switch directory (cd = change directory).
-# Then run the next line to install your project dependencies:
+# Run the next line to install your project dependencies:
 npm install
 ```
 This will take a moment.